MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationOnlineMeeting.md

   - `[IsRecordingEnabled <Boolean?>]`: Indicates whether recording is enabled for this Teams live event.
 Default value is false.
   - `[IsVideoOnDemandEnabled <Boolean?>]`: Indicates whether video on demand is enabled for this Teams live event.
 Default value is false.

-CHATINFO `<IMicrosoftGraphChatInfo>`: chatInfo
+CHATINFO <IMicrosoftGraphChatInfo>: chatInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[MessageId <String>]`: The unique identifier for a message in a Microsoft Teams channel.
+  - `[MessageId <String>]`: The unique identifier of a message in a Microsoft Teams channel.
   - `[ReplyChainMessageId <String>]`: The ID of the reply message.
   - `[ThreadId <String>]`: The unique identifier for a thread in Microsoft Teams.

-JOININFORMATION `<IMicrosoftGraphItemBody>`: itemBody
+JOININFORMATION <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

-JOINMEETINGIDSETTINGS `<IMicrosoftGraphJoinMeetingIdSettings>`: joinMeetingIdSettings
+JOINMEETINGIDSETTINGS <IMicrosoftGraphJoinMeetingIdSettings>: joinMeetingIdSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsPasscodeRequired <Boolean?>]`: Indicates whether a passcode is required to join a meeting when using joinMeetingId.
 Optional.
   - `[JoinMeetingId <String>]`: The meeting ID to be used to join a meeting.
 Optional.
 Read-only.
   - `[Passcode <String>]`: The passcode to join a meeting.
 Optional.
 Read-only.

-LOBBYBYPASSSETTINGS `<IMicrosoftGraphLobbyBypassSettings>`: lobbyBypassSettings
+LOBBYBYPASSSETTINGS <IMicrosoftGraphLobbyBypassSettings>: lobbyBypassSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsDialInBypassEnabled <Boolean?>]`: Specifies whether or not to always let dial-in callers bypass the lobby.
 Optional.
   - `[Scope <String>]`: lobbyBypassScope

-MEETINGATTENDANCEREPORT `<IMicrosoftGraphMeetingAttendanceReport1>`: meetingAttendanceReport
+MEETINGATTENDANCEREPORT <IMicrosoftGraphMeetingAttendanceReport1>: meetingAttendanceReport
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord1[]>]`: List of attendance records of an attendance report.
 Read-only.